todd-dsm/process-ph3/README.md

 A `terraform show | grep 'image_id'` shows that the latest AMI was pulled to build the instance.

 To inspect the Instance, login with the output `ip`; example:

 `ssh admin@52.11.112.251`

+_NOTE: it does take a moment for the instance to become available.
+Be patnient and retry if it doesn't work immediately._

 Check this instance for configurations imposed during Phase 2, like: